Dr Michelle Miller

 About me

-I specialise in women’s mental health.
-Anxiety, depression, sadness, the impact of trauma, perinatal anxiety and depression, and menopause.
+I am a psychologist (HCPC), specialising in women’s mental health.
+Anxiety, depression, struggles with ADHD, the impact of trauma, and peri/menopause.

-My approach is integrative and I draw upon evidence-based therapies such as CBT, EMDR, Compassion Focused Therapy, Attachment, Mindfulness, and Trauma-focused approaches.
+My approach is neuroaffirmative and integrative.
+I draw upon evidence-based therapies such as CBT, EMDR, and Compassion Focused Therapy.

-I divide my working week as a psychologist (HCPC) between my private practice and my role in an NHS perinatal mental health service.
+Since leaving the NHS, I now work full time as a psychologist in my private practice.
 I am also a qualified psychotherapeutic counsellor (MBACP) and a trained EMDR therapist.

 I am registered with the Health and Care Professions Council (PYL042175), the British Psychological Society (451217) and the British Association for Counselling and Psychotherapy.
 I am a member of the British Menopause Society and the EMDR Association.